MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

 ## Update the visual's style

-In this section you'll turn your visual's shape into a circle.
+In this section, you'll turn your visual's shape into a circle.

 Use the **visual.less** file to control the style of your visual.